Sentiment- a general feeling, opinion, personal judgment, feeling, or sense about something.

 The patent application is interesting because it provides some information about how Google might choose text from reviews to present.
 The patent filing appears at:

 Domain-Specific Sentiment Classification

 Invented by Tyler J. Neylon, Kerry L. Hannan, Ryan T. McDonald, Michael Wells, Jeffrey C. Reynar

 Assigned to Google

 Published May 14, 2009

 Filed August 23, 2007

-The word “small” usually indicates positive sentiment when describing a portable electronic device, but can indicate negative sentiment when used to describe the size of a portion served by restaurant.
+The word “small” usually indicates positive sentiment when describing a portable electronic device.
+Still, it can indicate negative sentiment when describing the size of a portion served by a restaurant.